 Our Work With Carers

-The University’s Widening Access Centre works closely with the organisations supporting Carers of all ages.
+The University’s Widening Access staff work closely with the organisations supporting Carers of all ages.
 Our definition of a Carer is:

 Someone who looks after a member of the family, partner or friend with a physical or sensory disability, learning disability, medical condition, mental health issues or someone addicted to drugs, alcohol or gambling.